Never buy sloppy joe mix out of a can again with this awesome, flavorful recipe for homemade sloppy joes!

 - 8 Sesame Seed Buns

-- Heat saute pan over medium-high heat.
+- Heat saute pan (affiliate) over medium-high heat.
 Add olive oil and allow to heat before adding ground beef.
 Break beef into small chunks using spatula or wooden spoon.
 Season beef with salt and pepper.
 Stir in pan and cook until no longer pink, then drain excess fat and return to burner.

 - Add diced onion and peppers to pan and stir together.
 Cook until soft, about 3 minutes.
 Add minced garlic and cook one minute more.
 Reduce heat to medium.